elsedore/data-science-us/README.md

-# data-science-journey
+# Some data science use cases
-As a data enthusiast person, you will find my work based on data science use cases.
+You will find in this repo, all my work based on data science use cases.